 Peterson also argues –wholeheartedly — that all full-frame photographers should be using f22 for any wide-angled landscape work.
 Combining this two things, he says, should make a dull photo better.

 Judging from the evidence, I would say it definitely won’t hurt.

 It’s easy to worry about shutter speed, f-stops, and your ISO, but what about composition?
-How you arrange the frame and play with sight lines, lead lines, and foreground/background space are just as important as anything else.
+How you arrange the frame and play with sightlines, lead lines, and foreground/background space is just as important as anything else.

 Of course, you can crop in post-processing, but you can only fix so much.
 B&H Photo released this very informative tutorial, guiding us through the history and tricks about composition.
 Although it’s long, the video is worthwhile for anyone–from the absolute beginners to the wise pros.

 I was looking through Digital Camera World’s tutorials when I came across this sweet cheat sheet.
 It’s a quick run down of the basics to buying a second-hand lens.

 Besides stating the obvious — like looking for scratches and checking the internal elements for dust — it also provides some helpful buying tips that every photographer should keep in mind (dealers should always give a money-back guarantee and make sure its writing).

 One of the famous Fashion photographers Lindsay Adler, who has been featured on Sublime and teaches some workshops with B&H, released this video about a cool idea to use for fashion shoots.